0427 554 035 stars@astrotourismwa.com.au

 by Astrotourism WA | 12 Nov, 2025 | July, Meteor Shower, What's Up in the Night Sky

-The Southern delta-Aquarids Meteor Shower usually produces faint meteors, and observing meteor showers can already be tough at the best of times.
-Getting the best out of a meteor shower requires late nights, dark skies, a little luck, and lots of patience.
-The...
+The Southern delta-Aquariid meteor shower (also known as the Southern delta-Aquarid, or Southern δ-Aquariid) usually produces faint meteors, and observing meteor showers can already be tough at the best of times.
+Getting the best out of a meteor shower requires late...

 by Astrotourism WA | 11 Nov, 2025 | May, Meteor Shower, What's Up in the Night Sky

-This year, the conditions aren’t quite perfectly dark for viewing the Eta Aquarids Meteor Shower.
-The waning Moon will illuminate the night sky at the time and this will reduce visibility of faint meteors.
-You should still catch some brighter ones though.
-It’s...
+This year, the conditions aren’t quite perfectly dark for viewing the Eta Aquariid meteor shower.
+The waning moon will illuminate the night sky at the time of the shower, reducing your visibility of faint meteors.
+You should still catch some brighter ones...

 by Astrotourism WA | 10 Nov, 2025 | December, Meteor Shower, What's Up in the Night Sky

-The Geminids meteor shower is generated from asteroid 3200 Phaethon and is one of the most active and best meteor showers to see.
-Since the asteroid’s discovery on 11th October 1983, by NASA’s Infrared Astronomical Satellite (IRAS), Phaethon has gone around the sun...
+The Geminid meteor shower is generated from asteroid 3200 Phaethon and it’s one of the most active and best meteor showers to see.
+Since the asteroid’s discovery on 11th October 1983, by NASA’s Infrared Astronomical Satellite (IRAS), Phaethon has gone around the...

 by Astrotourism WA | 10 Nov, 2025 | Meteor Shower, November, What's Up in the Night Sky